- What is breast augmentation surgery?

 One brand is not necessarily better than the other.
 It ultimately comes down to surgeon preference.
 There are instances, however, where some manufacturers of breast implants may not meet a country’s health and regulation requirements.

-3D imaging, rice sizers and implant sizers can give you an idea of the best implant size for you.
+3D imaging, rice sizers and implant sizers can give you an idea of how different implants will look on your frame.

 The Rice Test